yangKJ/ImageX/README.md

     /// Content mode used for resizing the frames.
 Default is ``original``. public let contentMode: Wintersweet.ContentMode

     /// The number of frames to buffer.
-Default is 50.
-A high number will result in more memory usage and less CPU load, and vice versa. public let bufferCount: Int
+Default is 50. public let bufferCount: Int

     /// Weather or not we should cache the URL response.
 Default is ``disableMemoryCache``. public let cacheOption: Wintersweet.Cached.Options

     /// Placeholder image. default gray picture.